 Recycling hiking boots and outdoor shoes

-- Take your shoes to a Nike store.
+Take your shoes to a Nike store.
 Their Reuse-A-Shoe Program recycles old athletic shoes.
+The program has collected 28 million shoes for recycling since 1990.
 Contact your local store to confirm that they are part of the program.

 Cool outdoor gear upcycling projects